justanotherdot/justanotherdot/site/posts/why-are-there-two-types-of-strings-in-rust.md

 ---
-title: Why Are There Two Types of String Types In Rust?
+title: Why Are There Two Types of Strings In Rust?
 author: Ryan James Spencer
 date: 2020-03-14T00:45:46.961720071+00:00
 tags: